dfparker2002/js-reloader-chrome/README.md

-= JS Reloader
+= JS (Javascript) Reloader

-JS Reloader is a browser extension that allows you to reload JS without reloading the page itself.
+JS (Javascript) Reloader is a browser extension that allows you to reload JS without reloading the page itself.
+It reloads all <script> tags on page.
+It does NOT effect in-line script.

 It's currently available for Google Chrome